 A free, all-inclusive sporting and adventurous activity retreat for veterans who suffer from Mental Health Illness, reduced Well-Being, Physical Disabilities

 Already know all about the camps?
 Why not go ahead and register!

 Got a question? not sure if its for you?

 Please get in touch and we will happily discuss the camps with you

 About the Veterans Camp

 The Veterans Camp Program is a multi activity outdoor experience for Veterans.
 The program is made up of 3 elements and can last from 1 day to a 5 day residential.
-The 3 elements of the program are; Full Program, Single Camps and Local Activities.
-The main camps are held in April, July, October and January and local activities are randomly booked to suit availability of Veterans.
+The 3 elements of the program are; Full Program and Single Camps.
+The main camps are held in April, July, October and January.

-The camps are held in several locations throughout the Highlands of Scotland however each location offers fantastic scenery, peace and tranquillity and an overall unique experience.
+The camps are held in several locations throughout the Scottish Highlands and Scotland however each location offers fantastic scenery, peace and tranquillity and an overall unique experience.